HuJW0310/MUVR_Eval/README.md

 The URL of InternVL[https://github.com/OpenGVLab/InternVL].

 ### For extra feature extraction
 We opensourced 2 types of video features we extracted.
-If extra feature needed, see `./scripts/1_extract_features.sh`
+If extra feature needed, please refer to `./scripts/1_extract_features.sh`.